swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

               credentials_json: '${{ secrets.GCP_SERVICE_ACCOUNT_KEY }}'
           - name: Train model
             run: dvc repro --pull --allow-missing
-          # After the experiment is done we update the dvc.lock and push the changes with dvc.
-This allows dvc to cache the experiment
+          # After the experiment is done we update the dvc.lock and push the
+          # changes with dvc.
+This allows dvc to cache the experiment results
-          # results and use them in locally and remotely on pipelines without running the experiment again.
+          # and use them locally and remotely on pipelines without running the
+          # experiment again.
           - name: Commit changes in dvc.lock
             uses: stefanzweifel/git-auto-commit-action@v4
             with: